 Applicants who have earned their high school diploma through home-school education in Maine must provide passing GED or HiSET scores, unless a high school diploma was awarded by a state-approved public or private school, recognizing the home-school education received by the applicant as legitimate.
 The Admissions Office will verify whether or not the public or private school is state-approved.
 If an applicant received their high school diploma through home-school education in another state, the Admissions Office will verify whether or not that state issues diplomas for home-schoolers.
-If that state does not issue diplomas to home-school students, the applicant will be asked to sit for a GED or HiSET, unless a high school diploma was awarded by a state-approved public or private school, recognizing the home-school education received by the applicant as legitimate.
+If that state does not issue diploma was awarded by a state-approved public or private school, recognizing the home-school education received by the applicant as legitimate.
+The Admissions Office will verify whether or not that state does not issue diplomas to home-school students, the applicant will be asked to sit for a GED or HiSET, unless a high school diploma was awarded by a state-approved public or private school, recognizing the home-school education received by the applicant as legitimate.
 The Admissions Office will verify whether or not the public or private school is state-approved.